lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Dispelling Common Misconceptions of US Business Bankruptcy

-For many businesses, the threat of bankruptcy has become all too real over the past two years.
-Though emergency pandemic measures and economic stimulus have assisted many in the US, the fear of bankruptcy – and misconceptions surrounding it – has surged.
+For many businesses, the threat of bankruptcy has become all too real over the past two years, even accounting for emergency pandemic measures.

 In this feature, Daniel Etlinger tackles the subject of bankruptcy in greater depth, dispelling common myths and outlining how businesses and their owners can use bankruptcy to better themselves.